For showtimes, click here.

 Ford said, “I went in and said hello.
 Bette looked at me thoughtfully for a moment and then shook her head.”

 What Ford didn’t know at the time was that Davis was sizing him up and at first thought he was too young to play her leading man.
-His reputation had preceded him, and Bette, who was executive producing for the first time, was looking for the co-star for A Stolen Life.
+His reputation had preceded him, and Bette, who was executive producing for the first time, was looking for her co-star for A Stolen Life.
 The studio wanted Robert Alda, but she didn’t think he fit the part.

-Despite her initial assessment, she told him to stop to come by for a screen test on Sunday wearing a rugged tweed jacket with patches and a pipe.
+Despite her initial assessment, she told him to come by for a screen test on Sunday wearing a rugged tweed jacket with patches and a pipe.

-And with that, the lunch meet-up was over.
+And with that, the lunch meeting was over.

 The studio pushed back against casting Ford since he wasn’t in their roster, but Bette had her mind set.
 The challenge now was could Glenn look old?
 After all, he was eight years younger than Davis.

 Thankfully, a big life event helped immensely.
 The day before the screen test Ford’s wife, Eleanor Powell, went into labor with their first child.
 He went to the hospital with her and stayed up until the next day.

 When he tested, he was unshaved, tired, and looked much older.